Teddy-Li/LLM-NLI-Analysis/README.md

 for the directional subset, there are 630 entries in the dev set and 1784 entries in the test set, where 50% of the entries are positive.

 ## Running
+Before running the experiments, make sure you have your virtual environment ready, and dependencies installed as specified in [requirements.txt](requirements.txt).

 For running experiments with entities or types, use the following command:
 ```python gpt3_general_entailment.py --model_name XXX --use_plhr [none/type] --in_context [none/lbl/cot] --num_templates 4 --subset [dir/full] --split [toy/dev/test]```